emadghaffari/micro-template/domain/README.md

 ### domain
-in domain, we connect to databases and push or get data from databases like redis or postgress
+in domain, we connect to databases and push or get data from databases like redis or postgres